mhasanmeet/Git-Cmd-basic/README.md

 8. <code>git pull</code> : This command is user for pull from remote repo.

-9. <code>git fetch</code> :
+9. <code>git fetch</code> : The git fetch command will downloads commits, files, and refs from a remote repository into local repo

-10. <code>git fetch -v</code> :

-11. <code>git log</code> :
+10. <code>git log</code> : This command will show recent git commit history.

-12. <code>git log --stat</code> :
+11. <code>git log --stat</code> : This command will show git commit where how many and much files changes.

-13. <code>git commit --amend -m "message"</code> :
+14. <code>git commit --amend -m "message"</code> : `amend` is use for uncommit most recent git commit.

-14. <code>git rm {file name}</code> : Use for remove a file.
+15. <code>git rm {file name}</code> : Use for remove a file.
 After this you need to git commit & push to remote repo.

-15. <code>git rm .</code> : This command will remove or delete all the file from current branch.
+16. <code>git rm .</code> : This command will remove or delete all the file from current branch.
 After this need to commit and push the file(s).
 After then the file will be tracked and you can switch or move from one branch to another.
 Commit is important for switching the branch.

 ### Branch
 <p>Without content or file branching is not effective.
 That means you have to have file and commited.
 Then the branching will work.
 The default branch name for local git-scm is <b>master</b>.
 But If you want to push your master branch data into <b>GitHub</b> then you need to change local branch name as main.